sensson/python-openstack-backup/README.md

 # Installation

 Configure your OpenStack cloud(s).
-The example is based on Fuga.
-Note that if you use a different name, both `snapshot.py` and `restore.py` needs to be changed too.
+The example and default is based on Fuga.

 - Copy `clouds.yaml.example` to `clouds.yaml` and fill in your details.
 - Copy `secure.yaml.example` to `secure.yaml` and fill in your password.